-Respondent is a leading market research platform that pairs top companies looking to improve their products and services with participants like you who want to share their insight and experience and get paid for it.
+Respondent is a leading research participant recruitment platform that pairs top companies looking to improve their products and services with participants like you who want to share their insight and experience and get paid for it.
 It’s common for participants to make up to $200 a week for participating in projects.

 Projects on Respondent cover many different areas, so no matter who you are you can find a researcher who wants to hear from you.
 Some researchers are recruiting for remote studies, while others are looking for in-person participants.
 There are also a variety of formats that projects might take including one-on-one interviews, focus groups, diary studies and unmoderated surveys.

 The number one question we get from new participants is “how can I get invited to participate in more projects?”
 In this article, we’ll discuss a few things you can do to make sure you get the most out of Respondent.

 Optimize Your Respondent Profile for Success

 It can be tempting to skip some of the recommended steps in setting up your profile and dive right into searching for projects.
 But remember that a complete and accurate profile is what will make you stand out to researchers as someone who can give them the insight they want.
 Start by making sure that all of your demographic info, work experience, and contact information is up-to-date.

 Respondent participants fall into two categories: industry professionals and general population.
 Industry professionals get more invitations to higher paying projects because researchers are often looking for people with specific knowledge about the industry they are researching.
 To be classified as an industry professional, you need to verify your work email and connect a social media account to your profile.
 A verified professional profile also lets researchers know that you are who you say you are.